-Before each meal, our camp comes all together on the porch of our extension for 'Round-Up'.
+Before each meal, our camp comes all together on the porch for 'Round-Up'.
 This is a time where we all sing a song, and any announcements might be shared with the camp.

 It also helps us to control the flow of campers into the dining hall so that there's not a mad dash of campers before meals.

 At dinner time, we sing 'Johnny Appleseed' before eating.
-While this is typically a religious song, we sing our Camp Kawartha version which thanks the earth for the food provided (rather than any being associated with one religion or another).
-Campers who typically say a prayer or thanks before mealtime will be welcome to do so as well.
+While this song does have religious roots, we sing our Camp Kawartha version which thanks the earth for the food provided (rather than any being associated with one religion or another).
+Any campers who typically say a prayer or thanks before mealtime will be welcome to do so as well.